-Armenia protesters block roads, railways in stand-off with authorities
+Armenian roads blocked after protest leader calls for civil disobedience campaign

 “The country can’t exist like this.
 I couldn’t get to work today and called in to say that I wouldn’t come,” said Zhanna Petrosyan, a 56-year-old doctor.

 Another attempt to elect a new prime minister is due on May 8, the parliamentary press service said.
-If parliament fails a second time, the constitution requires early parliamentary elections to be held.
+If parliament fails a second time, the constitution requires early elections.

 Writing by Margarita Antidze and Christian Lowe; Editing by Peter Graff